AlphaBrate/alphabrate.github.io/about/policies/conditions.md

 If you have any questions about these Terms of Service, please contact us.
 We are committed to resolving any concerns or complaints you may have about our use of your information.

-This document was updated on 1 Jul 2024.
+This document was updated on 18 May 2025.

 #### FOOTNOTES